Fiquem/Multiplayer-Something/README.md

 - mb start with a chat client?
 - OH JESUS DO I HAVE TO MULTITHREAD
+- yeah I gotta multithread, that's the next thing to do I guess

 ## How to use
 - Install MinGW/MSYS (need MSYS)